-Where negative impacts of the project cannot be avoided or adequately minimised or mitigated, present proposals to offset impacts in accordance with the Queensland Government Environmental Offsets Policy (Environmental Protection Agency 2008b).
+Where negative impacts of the project cannot be avoided or adequately minimised or mitigated, present proposals to offset impacts in accordance with the Queensland Government Environmental Offsets Policy (Environmental Protection Agency 2008b) and specific-issue offset policies.

 The mitigation measures, monitoring programs etc. identified in this section of the EIS should be used to develop the EMP for the project.
-Refer to Part B, Section 11 (page 32).
+Refer to Part B, Section 10 (page 62).